Certification and Credibility

 Governments, on the other hand, use the power of law to reinforce what they want to be believed.
-They issue money, certificates, documents and they all MUST be accepted as they were the truth.
+They issue money, and certificates, documents and they all MUST be accepted as they were the truth.
 What makes you believe that a $100 bill is worth the $100?
 Simple: the law says it so!

-Someone that you trust can vouch, give their word, for another one.
+Someone that you trust can vouch, and give their word, for another one.
 That works like a web of trust.
 I trust my mom, that trusts her old friend.
 So, I might trust her too.

 Language and professional certifications are the most common form.
 Several institutes, for a very diverse range of fields, can issue a certificate saying that you are good as you claim.
 Proficiency in Mandarin?
 Project management?
-Someone can certificate that you master it.
+Someone can certify that you master it.

 - Some colleges graduate their students even when they have really bad grades.
 Flooding the market with awful professionals, it becomes impossible to assert which one is good and which one is bad.

 There are several good certification institutes.
 But these authorities have to be constantly monitored.
-Also, their own processes have to be constantly certified, creating a big process of checks and balances.
+Also, their processes have to be constantly certified, creating a big process of checks and balances.